MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/cdeferredcommand-cdeferredcommand.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "117822221"
 ---
-# <a name="cdeferredcommandcdeferredcommand-constructor"></a>Construtor CDeferredCommand.
-CDeferredCommand
+# <a name="cdeferredcommandcdeferredcommand-constructor"></a>Construtor CDeferredCommand.CDeferredCommand

-Método de construtor.
+Método do construtor.

 ## <a name="syntax"></a>Sintaxe